chloeegreen/Chloe_Green_Python_Portfolio/README.md

 print_temperatures()
 ```
 This is the second file for creating functions.
-There are multiple video completions included in this:
+There are multiple video completions included in this.
+The error in this is purposeful:

 ```python
 import numpy